artefactual/archivematica-docs/user-manual/transfer/import-metadata.rst

-.. _import-metadata:
+. _import-metadata:

 ===============
 Import metadata
 ===============

+Archivematica can recognize descriptive and/or rights metadata that is included with your transfer.
 You can import metadata by including a directory called ``metadata`` in your transfer.
 The directory can contain any type of metadata that you wish to preserve alongside your digital objects.
 The Process Metadata Directory Microservice will perform a number of preservation actions on objects in this directory.

-Archivematica also supports conventions for importing descriptive, rights and structural metadata that will transpose the contents of the metadata files into the METS file.
-Metadata in the METS file is searchable in the :ref:`Archival Storage <archival-storage>` tab.
+Archivematica supports conventions for importing descriptive metadata and rights metadata that will transpose the contents of the metadata files into the METS file.
+If you are using :ref:`AtoM <atom-setup>` or :ref:`ArchivesSpace
+<archivesspace-setup>`, metadata that is transposed to the METS can be passed on
+to these access systems for further use.

+Metadata that is not able to be transposed to the METS - for example, preservation metadata created by tool like BitCurator prior to ingest into Archivematica - will be preserved alongside the materials in the transfer.

+Descriptive and/or rights metadata can be added to standard, unzipped, zipped, and disk image :ref:`transfer types <transfer-types>`.

+Metadata in the METS file is searchable in the :ref:`Archival Storage
+<archival-storage>` tab.

 *On this page:*

 * :ref:`Importing descriptive metadata with metadata.csv <metadata.csv>`
-    * :ref:`Simple objects <simple-objects>`
-    * :ref:`Compound objects <compound-objects>`
+    * :ref:`Adding descriptive metadata to individual objects <object-metadata>`
+    * :ref:`Adding descriptive metadata to a directory <directory-metadata>`
+    * :ref:`Adding non-Dublin Core metadata <non-dc-metadata>`
 * :ref:`Importing rights metadata with rights.csv <rights.csv>`
+* :ref:`Adding metadata to bags <metadata-bags>`
+* :ref:`Importing other types of metadata <other-metadata>`
 * :ref:`Importing structural metadata with mets_structmap.xml <structmap.xml>`

 .. seealso::